Investment software for comparing all methods of investing.

 • And much more.

-With this money calculator you can also rebut press articles written weekly, because everyone is just guessing using the same tired "myths and old wives tales."
 The reason they've been able to get away with it all for decades is because there was never any money tool to fact-check their stories until now.

-So you'll have the only financial software that will give you actual numbers to write up fact-based conclusions.
+You'll have the financial software that will give you actual numbers to write up fact-based conclusions.
 If you scoured the web, on average there's a new article every other day just spewing the same old incorrect conclusions (and when you add the always wrong conclusions about when it's best to start collecting Social Security benefits, it's daily).
-So if you like getting attention by writing financial articles, this money tool is your dream come true.

-Information about comparing investing strategies.
+About comparing investing strategies.

 Usually with simple input, you can see the short- and long-term differences of all of the following methods of investing: